rimba5446/sawebsite-rebuild-with-ejs/README.md

 Rebuild Website for Sayuchan the Discord Bot.

 # PLEASE READ THIS NOTE
-Note: untuk update selanjutnya source code tidak akan di publikasikan dan untuk versi vanilla kami akan tetap open source
+Note: for the next update the source code will not be published and for the vanilla version we will remain open source

 #Vanilla Version
 https://github.com/rimba5446/sayuchan-website